SergeDmi/CytosimPy-article/paper.md

 ## Availability

-PyCytosim is open source software available on [gitlab](https://gitlab.com/f-nedelec/cytosim/-/tree/pybind), and compiles on Mac and Linux with Clang, GCC, and ICC (albeit slower with ICC) provided required libraries are installed.
+PyCytosim is open source software available on [gitlab](https://gitlab.com/f-nedelec/cytosim/-/tree/pybind), and compiles on Mac and Linux with Clang and GCC, provided required libraries are installed.
 It uses a GPL3 licence.

 # Citations